 - What, if anything, seems to improve the symptoms?

-- In a typical day, how much time do you spend on obsessive thoughts and compulsive behavior?
+- In a typical day, how much time do you spend on obsessive thoughts and compulsive behaviors?

 - Have any of your relatives had a mental health disorder?

-- Have you experienced any trauma or major stress?
+- Have you had any trauma or major stress?

 Your doctor or mental health professional will ask more questions based on your responses, symptoms and needs.
 Preparing for questions like these will help you make the most of your appointment time.